 Dr. Samuel Gubernick's specialty is pediatric allergy & immunology.
 On average, patients gave Dr. Gubernick a rating of 4.0 stars out of 5.
 In his practice, Dr. Gubernick focuses on asthma.
 He is an in-network provider for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
 He attended Nova Southeastern University, College of Osteopathic Medicine for medical school and subsequently trained at All Children's Hospital for residency.

 Clinical interests: Asthma

-Dr. Monroe King practices allergy & immunology in Largo, FL and Tampa, FL.
-Dr. King is in-network for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
-He studied medicine at Midwestern University, Chicago College of Osteopathic Medicine.
-He is professionally affiliated with James A. Haley Veterans' Hospital (JAHVH).
+Dr. Monroe King is an allergy & immunology specialist.
+He is affiliated with James A. Haley Veterans' Hospital (JAHVH).
+He accepts several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
+Dr. King attended medical school at Midwestern University, Chicago College of Osteopathic Medicine.

-Dr. Catherine Kubiak's area of specialization is pediatric allergy & immunology.
-She is in-network for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
-After completing medical school at the University of South Florida (USF) College of Medicine, Dr. Kubiak performed her residency at a hospital affiliated with the University of South Florida (USF).
-She is affiliated with Morton Plant Hospital.
+Dr. Catherine Kubiak works as a pediatric allergist and immunologist.
+She takes several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
+Dr. Kubiak's education and training includes medical school at the University of South Florida (USF) College of Medicine and residency at a hospital affiliated with the University of South Florida (USF).
+She is professionally affiliated with Morton Plant Hospital.